Palm Oil Conclave 2025 In Bhopal to Drive National Dialogue on Health, Markets & Sustainability - www.lokmattimes.com

 Palm Oil Conclave 2025 In Bhopal to Drive National Dialogue on Health, Markets & Sustainability

-PNN Bhopal (Madhya Pradesh) [India], November 24: In a concerted push to reshape public opinion and build a stronger, ...
+Bhopal (Madhya Pradesh) [India], November 24: In a concerted push to reshape public opinion and build a stronger, more ...

 The Palm Oil Conclave 2025 aligns closely with India's goal of reducing its dependency on edible oil imports and strengthening farmer incomes through the National Mission on Edible Oils – Oil Palm (NMEO–OP).